What To Do When Someone Refuses to Return Borrowed Property

 This will likely be a tort claim for restitution or a claim for conversion.
 You can file a conversion suit to reclaim the value of your property when someone else, without your consent, either damages or fails to return it.
 You can also sue for negligence or other cause of action as it fits your case.

-Make sure to retain copies of any documents, conversations, email, or phone logs that show you actually had an agreement to get your property back.
+Make sure to retain copies of any documents, conversations, emails, texts, or phone logs that show you actually had an agreement to get your property back.

 Note that laws may be different from one state to another.
-You should make sure to do your research before filing a civil suit.
+Make sure to do your research before filing a civil suit or consult an attorney for help.

 Can I Solve This on My Own or Do I Need an Attorney?